Skip to content

 Is any of this real?

-Thornwood is fiction, delivered as physical mail, written by KC Rose.
-The estate, the Foundation, the caretaker, and Riz are invented.
+The estate, the Foundation, the caretaker, the other visitors and guests and fellows like Riz are invented.
 The mountains of Western North Carolina are not.
-The old growth forest is not.
+The legend of the wampus cat is not.
+Aversive conditioning of caterpillars to determine whether butterfly memory carries through metamorphosis is not.